massive cake and decor for maximalist wedding

 2. Search for a wedding venue with pre-existing decor.
 Striking architecture, bold wallpaper choices, grand interior design, unique style, and other eye-popping venue additions provide an excellent canvas upon which to paint a maximalist wedding.
 Booking a venue already dripping in extravagance may help cut down on future decorating costs as well.

-How to incorporate maximalism into your wedding theme
+Incorporate maximalism into your wedding design

-5. Inspire guests with a daring dress code.
+6. Inspire guests with a daring dress code.
 The dress code for a maximalist wedding shouldn’t really be a “code” at all.
 Instead, cheer on guests to wear whatever they want (within reason, of course).
 Encourage bright colors, fun patterns, and make a statement with wedding attire — the louder, the better!

 Maximalist wedding ideas for the ceremony and reception

-8. Make an extraordinary entrance.
+9. Make an extraordinary entrance.
 Arrive at your maximalist wedding in style and make an unforgettable entrance that wows your wedding guests.
 If your wedding venue is on a beach or lake, consider arriving by boat.
 Are there horse and carriage services nearby?
 Look for luxury car rental services and roll up to the aisle in a red Lamborghini if that’s more your style.
 Research unique services available nearby and plan an entrance your friends and family will be talking about for years to come.
 Consider including a grand bridal party entrance to shine some light on the team that helped get you to the altar.

-9. Astound guests with awe-inspiring wedding entertainment.
+10. Book awe-inspiring wedding entertainment.
 Look for a large brass band, choral group, or other unique musical performers.
 Don’t end your entertainment planning after you’ve booked a band either.
 Come up with a few out-of-the-box wedding entertainment ideas to leave guests in awe.
 Research local acrobats, dancers, fire jugglers, snake charmers, or other cirque-style performers to provide once-in-a-lifetime entertainment.
 Reach out to local universities and dance studios in your area for performer recommendations.
 Artists and performers tend to form tight-knit communities and often have excellent recommendations for performers with very specific skill sets.

 Maximalist wedding ideas for decor

-11. Use flowers of many colors, styles, types, and sizes.
+14. Use flowers of many colors, styles, types, and sizes.
 Flowers are the perfect opportunity to save some money on maximalist wedding decorations.
 There’s no need to be matchy-matchy in maximalist design, so experiment with a wide variety of flowers and foliage.
 Create a blend of traditional wedding flowers and contemporary blooms.
 Don’t be shy; invite both roses and orchids to the wedding if the mood strikes.
 Shop in-season flowers to help cut costs.
 Partner large filler flowers — such as sunflowers, alliums, or dahlias — with smaller blooms for aesthetically-pleasing and affordable arrangements.

-12. Create bold and elaborate table settings.
+15. Create bold and elaborate table settings.
 Turning away from the instinct to create order and symmetry is tough for many of us.
 Allow yourself to reject those natural instincts and celebrate a bit of chaos when planning your maximalist wedding.
 Don’t censor any impulses; try out any intriguing combination of table decor that comes to mind.
 Play with different centerpiece ideas, explore unique combinations, and look for one-of-a-kind pieces.
 Create unique, show-stopping table settings by experimenting with different styles, patterns, and textures.
 Towering vases, oversized floral arrangements, and bold plating designs can all be used in maximalist wedding design.

 Maximalist wedding menu ideas

-14. Craft complex cocktails.
+19. Craft complex cocktails.
 Offer wedding guests intricate cocktails that include a variety of ingredients and embrace the spirit of mixology.
 Consider adding a beverage that comes with a show, but make sure you have the space, the tools, and the bartending staff to accommodate your thematic wedding drink ideas first.
 Galaxy Cocktails display vibrant colors that change during the mixing process, creating a visual treat for guests at the bar.
 Offer guests the Professor’s Poisoned Apple, a boozy beverage that looks as dramatic as it sounds.
 Bright red and using dry ice to exude a fog-like emission, this drink brings a little theater to any maximalist wedding.

-17. Top off your maximalist wedding with a towering treat.
+22. Top off your maximalist wedding with a towering treat.
 When it comes to the size of the cake, feel free to go BIG.
 Don’t be afraid to stack the cake up high.
 We absolutely adore this eight-tiered confectionary masterpiece dubbed, “The Showstopper.”
 The cake, created by A Bake Shop, embodies the perfect blend of maximalist extravagance and elegance.

-18. Kick cake decorations up a notch.
+23. Kick cake decorations up a notch.
 Creativity is the name of the game when it comes to designing a maximalist-inspired wedding cake.
 Think of the cake as a sculpture — a visual centerpiece to delight your guests.
 Choose an exotic or abstract design that embraces color, clashing patterns, or even graphic prints.

 Frequently asked questions about maximalist weddings